dataobservatory-eu/new-contributors/README.md

 Please read the [entire covenant here](https://www.contributor-covenant.org/version/2/1/code_of_conduct/).

-## Data curators

-Data curators do not need to be knowledgeable about data science or programming.
-They should have a strong domain-specific knowledge and interest in empirical data collection and data quality in their professional or research areas.

-As a data curator, we will rely on your expertise to publish or release new data.
-Therefore, we need a filled in curator biography template with the following information about you.

 -   [x] Name, affiliation, education details, one-line and short biography.
 Please, send back this [text file](https://raw.githubusercontent.com/dataobservatory-eu/new-contributors/main/biography/bio_template.txt)